Asian ERG Lifts ‘First-Generation American’ to New Heights

 “The governance board has strengthened my leadership skills and expanded my network across NM.
 By attending bimonthly meetings with the other ERGs, I had the opportunity to meet people outside of my daily job, which opened opportunities to learn more about NM and about my core role.”

-The Asian ERG is designed to attract, retain, promote and maximize Asian talent, celebrate Asian multi-cultural values and serve as a resource for NM.
+The Asian ERG is designed to attract, retain and maximize Asian talent, celebrate Asian multi-cultural values and serve as a resource for NM.
 The Asian ERG offers other benefits as well.

 “Normally with someone as new as Nancy and I, you would not have exposure to senior leadership.
-Due to our work on the Asian ERG, we have high visibility with them,” said Lorraine Hastings, chair of the Asian ERG who joined NM just a few years ago.
+Due to our work on the Asian ERG, we have high visibility with them,” said Lorraine, chair of the Asian ERG who joined NM just a few years ago.

 During Asian American Pacific Islander Heritage Month in May, a number of events are scheduled under the theme Lifting Our Voices to Build Community, including traditional Asian dance performances, Taekwondo demonstrations, and Dragon Boat Races to be held later this summer.